NVIDIA/nvindex-cloud/README.md

 Note: In this case, the data is an exception.
 It can be stored in any path specified in the project file.

-Some examples scene files can be found in the [bucket](gs://nvindex-data-samples/scenes).
+Some examples scene files can be found in the sample dataset bucket:
+`gs://nvindex-data-samples/scenes`.